rust-lang-ua/rustcamp/3_ecosystem/3_4_regex_parsing/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:
-1. How does 📚 [`regex`] crate achieve linear time complexity?
+1. How does 📚 [`regex`]⏱0.75h crate achieve linear time complexity?
 In what price?
-2. How to avoid regular expression recompilation in 📚 [Rust]?
+2. How to avoid regular expression recompilation in 📚 [Rust]⏱0.25h?
 Why is it important?
-3. Which are the common kinds of libraries for writing custom parses in 📚 [Rust]?
+3. Which are the common kinds of libraries for writing custom parses in 📚 [Rust]⏱0.25h?
 Which benefits does each one have?
 4. What advantages does libraries give for writing a custom parser?
 Are they mandatory?
 When does it make sense to avoid using a library for implementing a parser?